Karen Bush: Publications

-Bush has authored over 225 peer-reviewed publications with over 30,000 citations and an h-index of 79.
-She has co-authored 25 book chapters, edited a book, made over 225 scientific presentations at international meetings, and has been an invited speaker at over 100 scientific meetings or symposia.
-She is an inventor on 10 issued US patents.
+Bush has authored over 230 peer-reviewed publications with over 45,000 citations and an overall h-index of 87.
+She has co-authored 27 book chapters, edited a book, authored or co-authored over 235 poster presentations at international meetings, and has been an invited speaker at over 125 scientific meetings or symposia.
+She is an inventor on 4 issued US patents.